fi3ework/vscode-antd-rush/README.md

 ## Feature

-- 💬 Show documentation for Ant Design component and props
+- 💬 Show official documentation for Ant Design component and props
-- ⚡️ Insert method handler automatically
+- ⚡️ Insert component method handler automatically
 - ✨ Easy to upgrade with Ant Design
 - 🌐 Support Chinese and English documentation

 ## Caveat

 - Currently used version of the Ant Design documentation is **3.26.4**
-- `@types/react` is required to be installed in the project
+- `@types/react` is required to be installed in userland project

 ## Usage

 ### Component props table hover hint

-- Hover on component and get component documentation hint
+- Hover on component to get component description hint
-- Jump to Ant Design documentation page via link
+- Provide Ant Design documentation page link of component

 <img src="assets/hover-component.gif">

 ### Props detail hover hint

+- Hover on component props to get props description hint

 <img src="assets/hover-props.gif">

-### Auto insert method handler
+### Insert method handler automatically

-- Trigger `!` to auto insert handler with prefix `#` (default `handle`, it's configurable)
+- Trigger `!` to auto insert handler with default prefix (default prefix is `handle`, it's configurable)
-- Trigger `#` to insert handler after inquiry input
+- Trigger `#` to insert handler after handler name inquiry
-- No add TypeScript type annotation for now
+- TypeScript type annotation will not be added for now
 - class component insertion template is

 ```jsx